Advanced Standing Transfer Credit

-- All students are required to complete a minimum of three semesters at the Joseph F. McCloskey School of Nursing at Schuylkill Health to be eligible to graduate from the school.
-Nursing 200 (One Semester); and Nursing 300 & 301 (One Semester) are required.
-Determination of additional semester of coursework will be made on an individual basis.
+All students are required to complete a minimum of three terms at The Joseph F. McCloskey School of Nursing at Lehigh Valley Health Network in order to be eligible to graduate from the School.
+Nursing 200 (one term) and Nursing 300 and 301 (one term) are required.
+Determination of the additional specific nursing course(s) will be on an individual basis.

 Applicants who have completed one or more non-nursing college level courses with a grade of "C" or better, at an accredited institution of higher education, will receive transfer credit if these courses are similar in nature, length, and content with those courses currently required by this School of Nursing.
 Those credits accepted for transfer will be recorded and kept in the student's permanent record.

-Applicants who have completed one or more courses in nursing at the professional level with a grade of "C" or better from an Accreditation Commission for Education in Nursing (ACEN) accredited school of nursing within the last three years, will receive transfer credit if those courses are similar in nature, length, and content with those courses provided by this School of Nursing.
-Applicants who were previously students at this School of Nursing will receive credit for courses taken here if within the last three years, providing they achieved a "C" grade or better.
+Professional Nursing Applicants, who have completed one or more courses in nursing at the professional level with a grade of "C" or better from an NLNAC or ACEN accredited school of nursing within the last three years, will receive transfer credit if those courses are similar in nature, length, and content with those courses provided by this School of Nursing.
+Applicants who were previously students at this School of Nursing will receive credit for courses taken here within the last three years, providing they achieved a "C" grade or better.

 Licensed Practical Nurse

-Applicants who have completed an approved Licensed Practical Nursing program within the last five years, have successfully passed the licensing examination, and are actively employed in nursing will be given the opportunity to challenge six credits of Nursing 100 by taking the NLN Mobility Profile Test and achieving a decision score of 75 or higher.
-The NLN Mobility Profile test can be taken only once.
+Applicants who have completed an approved Licensed Practical Nursing Program within the last five years, have successfully passed the licensing examination, and are actively employed in nursing will be given the opportunity to challenge all seven credits of Nursing 100 by taking the ATI Fundamentals for Nursing Exam.
+A proficiency score of Level II must be achieved.
+The ATI Fundamentals for Nursing Exam can be taken only once.